 It’s important to remember that each person has a life outside of work.
 Leaders have to consider that a person’s low performance can be a result of a family member’s sickness, problems in a relationship or even depression.
 Leaders should frequently check in on their employees and provide them with a safe space to open up.
 This helps create a bond and allows the employee to trust their employer.

-Coaching is a very powerful tool for achieving well-being, not just professionally, but also personally.
-Coaching is centered on a personalized relationship that is encouraging and compassionate and built to help others overcome obstacles.
+Coaching is a very powerful tool for achieving wellbeing, not just professionally, but also personally.
+Coaching is centred on a personalised relationship that is encouraging and compassionate and built to help others overcome obstacles.

 Research shows that coachees are twice as likely to stay at their company after experiencing higher levels of engagement and happiness.
 For employees, having a coach increases their ability to feel relaxed and helps them understand their individual value.

-Coaching is also customizable, so leaders have a choice on what skills they would like to improve on and how they can further advance their well-being goals.
-Several studies have shown that coaching creates ripple effects of well-being throughout a company.
-When a coached leader experiences psychological well-being they often generate positive interactions with their employees.
-Thereby, creating waves of positive change in well-being amongst the team.
+Coaching is also customisable, so leaders have a choice on what skills they would like to improve on and how they can further advance their wellbeing goals.
+Several studies have shown that coaching creates ripple effects of wellbeing throughout a company.
+When a coached leader experiences psychological wellbeing they often generate positive interactions with their employees.
+Thereby, creating waves of positive change in wellbeing amongst the team.

 These are just a few reasons why it’s even more important to invest in better people centric programs like coaching.
 Coaching has been cited by experts as a powerful tool to help provide management the support they need in order to remain resilient.
 Coaching also supports workers by giving useful tools and strategies to feel healthy and happy while working.

-– Rosie Evans, Senior Behavioral Scientist at CoachHub
+– Rosie Evans, Senior Behavioural Scientist at CoachHub